opentensor/opentensor-api/README.md

-# opentensor-api
+# OpenTensor API & PaaS

-This repository is designed to provide simple and easy-to-use templates (PAaS -- Product As a Service) for validators which enables:
+This repository is designed to provide simple and easy-to-use templates (PaaS -- Product as a Service) for validators which enables:

 - API endpoints to Bittensor subnet services and digital commodities